joksan/JPU16/basic_usage_example/readme_en.txt

 The instructions below are for Xilinx FPGA's.
 In order to use the processor on other plattforms (e.g. Altera) some adjustmens should be made.

-These are the steps to follow:
+In order to run the example, follow the steps given below:

 - Clone the git repository or uncompress the downloaded archive into your PC.
 - Create a project with ISE Project Navigator with the name "proyecto_ISE" in